f4exb/sdrangel/plugins/channelrx/heatmap/readme.md

 <h3>15: Max - Colour Map Maximum Power</h3>

-The colour map maximum power field, specifies the power in dB, above which, all power measurements are mapped to the highest entry in the colour map.
+The colour map maximum power field, specifies the power in dB, above which, all power measurements are mapped to the highest entry in the colour map (16).

 <h3>16: Colour Map</h3>